 The main page of HousePanel once installed and configured will look something like this:

 HousePanel is designed to give the user full control over the look and feel of their panel controller.
-Unlike the original HousePanel, HP V2 is relatively easy to install and configure.
+Unlike earlier HousePanel versions, HP V3 is relatively easy to install and configure.
 Once set up, making adjustments is relatively simple.
-Most customizations can be done from within the built-in web-based user interface, which includes a full featured tile editor and a tile customizer for modifying the way the main page and any tile on the pages look.
-Power users can also make major modifications by creating custom skins or editing the provided skin’s CSS file using industry standard protocols.
+Most customizations can be done using the built-in full featured tile editor and a tile customizer.
+These tools provide intuitive ways to modify the look and feel of the main page and any tile on the pages.

 An advanced feature of HP is that it can be used as a text-based web service to return json strings of status about your home to any other web application.
 This advanced feature is mostly for developers and can be safely ignored by most people, but if you are a developer then you should read the section of this documentation on Advanced Applications of HP.

 If you link a Hubitat hub then devices will report their type to HousePanel.
 ISY devices brought in using the Hubitat Node Server (HNS) will also report their device types.
 In fact, any ISY device that follows the ISY Hint guidelines will report their types correctly.
 If a Hint is not provided or not recognized, the device type will be “isy”.
 HP support the following types. “n” means integers, “f” means float, #hex means a hex value, and (x,y,…) means supports the states listed in parentheses.
 In most cases the states are also supported commands.

 |switch||Light switches and plugs||switch(on, off), on, off||188.8.131.52|

 color(#hex), on, off, dim, brighten

 |contact||Door and window sensors||contact(open, close)||220.127.116.11|